Rudolf Jordan (politician)

-Rudolf Jordan (21 June 1902 - 27 October 1988) was the Gauleiter in Halle-Merseburg and Magdeburg-Anhalt in the time of the Third Reich.
+Rudolf Jordan (21 June 1902 - 27 October 1988) was the Gauleiter in Halle-Merseburg and Magdeburg-Anhalt in Nazi Germany.
 After the war, he was sentenced to 25 years in a Soviet Union labour camp.
 He was released from the camp in October 1955, and died in Munich in 1988.

 Early life

 Jordan was born in Großenlüder, Hesse-Nassau.
 His family's background was in farming, although his father was also a salesman.
 After finishing volksschule, Jordan became a worker in the armament industry between 1916 and 1918.
 He earned so much money doing this that after the First World War, he found himself able to begin training as a teacher in Fulda.
 He nevertheless got involved in the military, serving from 1920 to 1922 as a temporary volunteer in the Reichswehr.
 In 1922, Jordan became a member of the Freikorps Oberland, and alongside this service ended his teacher training in 1924.
-At 22, he was already a volksschule teacher.
+At 22, he was already a Volksschule teacher.

 The high joblessness rate in the Weimar Republic at that time, kept him from finding a teaching job, leading him to take such jobs as workman, office worker or freelancer, among others, at publishing houses and in advertising.
 Only in 1927 was he able to obtain a teaching job.
 He worked as a teacher at, among other schools, the "Army Vocational School for Economics and Administration" ("Heeresfachschule für Wirtschaft und Verwaltung") in Fulda.

-Already by 1924, Jordan was active as a speaker for the Völkisch-Sozialer Block and the Deutsch-Völkischer Reichspartei, without ever becoming a member of either one.
-Through these rather nationalistically oriented groups, Jordan came into contact with the NSDAP, which he joined on 15 May 1925 (membership number 4,871).
+Already by 1924, Jordan was active as a speaker for the Völkisch-Social Bloc and the Deutschvölkische Reichspartei, without ever becoming a member of either one.
+Through these rather nationalistically oriented groups, Jordan came into contact with the Nazi Party (NSDAP), which he joined on 15 May 1925 (membership number 4,871).

-In 1925, he was the founder and editor of the völkisch monthly Notung.
+In 1925, he was the founder and editor of the Völkisch monthly Notung.
 Jordan's first writings came out: